 We translate not only into English, but also into Spanish, Italian, and Portuguese.
 Currently, we translate from the following languages: Spanish, English, Russian, Romanian, Ukrainian, German, Portuguese, Italian, and Albanian.
 Please check with us directly if your language pair is not listed as this changes frequently as we add qualified translators.

 Translating transcripts or obtaining your university or high school diploma translation may only be your first step.
 It is not uncommon to be requested to have your credentials professionally evaluated.
 There are many companies dedicated to providing independent verification of the equivalence of credentials obtained in foreign countries.

 If so, please view this page or the corresponding page from the Academic translation's drop down menu above.

 Since every Academic document(s) are different, pricing cannot be fully determined unless we actually view an uploaded, emailed or faxed copy.
 Regardless, you can get an idea of the upper range based on the following:

-In order for us to commence, you may upload it on our pricing and submissions page scan a copy of the document and e-mail it to us or fax it.
-If you wish to send it by fax, please do so and fax to our "fax to e-mail" system at 1-206-337-2559.
-Please be sure to include in your e-mail or fax cover page the following information: your e-mail address, phone number, address, date by which you wish to have the completed document in hand, and street address of where to mail the finished copy.
-After sending us this information, within 24 hours, you will have an e-mail quote explaining as well as complete instructions on how to finalize our services.
+In order to begin, simply scan a copy of the document and e-mail or upload at this page to us.
+If you wish to send it by fax, please fax it to our "fax to e-mail" system at 1-206-337-2559.
+Include in your e-mail or fax cover page the following information: e-mail address, phone number, address, date by which you wish to have the completed document in hand, and street address to where to mail the finished copy.
+After sending us this information, within 24 hours you will have an e-mail confirmation and a separate e-mail with a link to your invoice of your purchase and directions on how to make payment.